About Starling Bank

 Revolut do not currently have a way to pay cash into your account.
 In addition, it is not possible to pay cheques in either.
 Therefore if you need to do cash and cheque transactions, then Revolut may not be for you.

 Whilst Starling Bank and Revolut are in the same current account space, their approach is very different.
-Starling have really aimed at a more conservative, perhaps older audience, by offering a free product that is very reminiscent of a traditional bank, with few frills, but adding technology.
-Revolut on the other hand, have targeted a younger market, who may want to experiment with things like metal cards and trading.
+Starling have really aimed at offering a free product that is very reminiscent of a traditional bank, with few frills, but adding technology.
+Revolut on the other hand, have targeted a customer who may want to experiment with things like metal cards and trading.
 In addition, Revolut are a great choice for those who travel frequently or use different currencies.
 They are both great products, so which one you choose really depends on what you are looking for in a current account provider.